bmad-sim/GTPSA.jl/docs/src/index.md

 # Manipulate the TPSs as you would any other mathematical variable in Julia
 f = cos(x[1]) + im*sin(x[2])
-# f is a new ComplexTPS
+# f is a new ComplexTPS64
 ```

 Note that scalars do not need to be defined as TPSs when writing expressions.
 Running `print(f)` gives the output

 ```
-ComplexTPS:
+ComplexTPS64:
  Real                     Imag                       Order   Exponent 1.0000000000000000e+00   0.0000000000000000e+00      0      0   0
   0.0000000000000000e+00   1.0000000000000000e+00      1      0   1